chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 * Amendments

 No updates to current versions will be made during the initial translation to ensure consistency of content.
-Once all the content has been translated, the Working Group will endeavour to maintain an up-to-date French version by comparing the relevant English versions and reviewing the content in question.
+Once all the content has been translated, the Translation Group will endeavour to maintain an up-to-date French version by comparing the relevant English versions and reviewing the content in question.

 ## Responsibilities